thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

-The Platform Security Architecture (PSA) is a set of hardware and firmware specifications, backed by reference implementations and a security certification program.
+The Platform Security Architecture (PSA) is a set of hardware and firmware specifications, backed by reference implementations and a security certification program (PSA Certified).
 The security specifications have been published by Arm, while the certification program and reference implementations are the result of a collaborative effort by companies from multiple sectors, including evaluation laboratories, semiconductor IP and security consultancy.
 The main objective of